-V13 But exhort one another daily, while it is called Today; lest any of you be hardened through the deceitfulness of sin.
-14 For we are made partakers of Christ, if we hold the beginning of our confidence [faith] steadfast unto the end.
+Hebrew 3:13 But exhort one another daily, while it is called Today; lest any of you be hardened through the deceitfulness of sin.
+For we are made partakers of Christ, if we hold the beginning of our confidence [faith] steadfast unto the end.

 Here faith is linked to perseverance, stick-to-it-ness, commitment, patience.

-V15 While it is said, Today if you will hear his voice, harden not your hearts, as in the provocation.
-16 For some, when they had heard, did provoke: howbeit, not all that came out of Egypt by Moses.
-17 But with whom was he grieved forty years?
-Was it not with them that had sinned, whose carcases fell in the wilderness.
-18 And to whom sware he that they should not enter into his rest, but to them that believed not?
+Hebrew 3:15-19 While it is said, Today if you will hear his voice, harden not your hearts, as in the provocation.
+For some, when they had heard, did provoke: howbeit, not all that came out of Egypt by Moses.
+But with whom was he grieved forty years?
+Was it not with them that had sinned, whose carcasses fell in the wilderness.
+And to whom sware he that they should not enter into his rest, but to them that believed not?
 [To those who didn't have faith.]
-19 So we see that they could not enter in because of unbelief.
+So we see that they could not enter in because of unbelief.

-Now if there is any series of verses that shows the importance of faith, I don't know of any that are clearer than these.
-Without faith it's impossible to please God.
-Without faith there is no entrance into the family of God.
+If there is any series of verses that shows the importance of faith, I don't know of any that are clearer than these.
+Without faith, it's impossible to please God.
+Without faith, there is no entrance into the family of God.
 This is a statement that has very broad implications, and what it is saying more directly is that sin does not result from weakness as we normally think of it.
 We say that we're "weak in the flesh."
-That weakness might indeed be there, but when it is looked at in the cold light of reality, the root of sin is "unbelief."
+That weakness might indeed be there, but when it is looked at in the cold light of reality, the root of sin is unbelief.
 It is unbelief that produces sin.
 It is a lack of faith.
 What this does is it pinpoints where our real foundational weakness lies.
 It's a lack of faith.